Educational Policy Studies (EPS)

 Cultural Studies - US Minority

 Social media is a new frontier of politics, religion, commerce, courtship, and education.
 It has altered an array of social relations from statecraft to sex.
 The course draws on case studies from across the globe to explore the wide-ranging transformation taking place, from how people organize mass uprisings, to ways the mange the most intimate details of their lives.
 Examples will be taken from the Middle East, East Asia, Africa, Latin America, the US and Europe.
-Same as AFST 325, ASST 325, EURO 325, INFO 325, LAST 325, REES 325, and SAME 325.
+Same as AFST 325, ASST 325, EPOL 325, EURO 325, INFO 325, LAST 325, REES 325, and SAME 325.

 This class will introduce students to key definitions, theories, and practices of justice in education.
 Using a combination of philosophical and political theory-based analyses of the features of justice: fairness, equity, representation, responsibility, and difference, among others, readings invite students to consider how education and schooling can help to nurture democratic ties and equity.
+Same as EPOL 316.

 This course satisfies the General Education Criteria for: